This record as markdown: /tools/io-github-kivanccakmak-yaver/migrate-run.md

 Attacks that exploit this kind of access

 Execute a migration plan (all steps or a specific step).
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 migrate_run accepts 2 parameters: step, plan_id.
 Required: plan_id.
 The full parameter table on this page comes from the server's own tool schema.